-A simple pleasure I enjoy is going to my home town in Upstate South Carolina.
+I enjoy going to my home town in Upstate South Carolina.
 I was born in Greenville and grew-up there in a loving family.
-The first 22 years of my life were spent there, getting my education from first grade through nurses training.
+The first 22 years of my life were spent there, getting my education from first grade through a diploma school for nurses.
 My husband and I met there too.

 Greenville is at the foot of the Great Smoky Mountains.
 My family thought nothing of driving an hour on Saturdays to the beautiful mountains, where parks, scenery, fall leaves and amazing views could be enjoyed.
 You can see why I would get excited when I go visit Upstate SC and see those great mountains in the distance.